|

 • Prepare the roast beef as desired.

-• Pat the meat dry with paper towel.
+• Pat your piece of meat dry with paper towels.

-• Cover the beef with the dry rub spice mixture, being sure to coat the entire roast.
+• Coat the entire beef with the dry rub spice mixture, pressing it into the surface.

 • We love to add whole garlic cloves to our roast beef before cooking.
-This, in addition to the rub, gives the beef a delicious flavour.
+This, in addition to the rub, gives the beef a delicious flavor.

-• I like to add beef stock to the bottom of my roasting pan to help keep the roast moist.
-Then I use the drippings to create a flavourful roast beef gravy.
-That’s what I call a win-win!
+• Pour beef stock into the roasting pan to keep the meat juicy.
+Then use the drippings to create a flavorful roast beef gravy.

-• Store any roast leftovers in an airtight container in the fridge for up to 5 days.
+• Store extra rub in an airtight container for future use.

 • This recipe can be made with prime rib, beef tenderloin, eye of round roast, chuck roast, or any other cut of beef you like best.
 Whatever cut of meat you are using, be sure the internal temperature reaches the recommended temperature according to food safety guidelines.
 A good general rule of thumb is 17-19 minutes per pound for medium.

-• Try this delicious dry rub with pork chops, pork tenderloin, or chicken.
+• Try this delicious dry rub on different meats, like pork chops, pork tenderloin, or chicken.

 • Brown sugar